microsoft/msticnb/docs/source/notebooklet_docs/IpAddressSummary.rst

 -  alerts: Get any alerts listing the IP address.

--  heartbeat: Get the latest heartbeat record for for this IP Address.

--  az_net_if: Get the latest Azure network analytics interface data for this IP Address.

--  vmcomputer: Get the latest VMComputer record for this IP Address.
+-  host_logons: Find any hosts with logons using this IP address as a source.

+-  related_accounts: Find any accounts using this IP address in AAD or host logs.

+-  device_info: Find any devices associated with this IP address.

+-  device_network: Find any devices communicating with this IP address.

 **Other Options**

 -  bookmarks: Get any hunting bookmarks listing the IP address.

+-  heartbeat: Get the latest heartbeat record for for this IP address.

+-  az_net_if: Get the latest Azure network analytics interface data for this IP address.

+-  vmcomputer: Get the latest VMComputer record for this IP address.

 -  az_netflow: Get netflow information from AzureNetworkAnalytics table.

 -  passive_dns: Force fetching passive DNS data from a TI Provider even if IP is internal.

--  az_activity: AAD sign-ins and Azure Activity logs
+-  az_activity: AAD sign-ins and Azure Activity logs.

--  office_365: Office 365 activity
+-  office_365: Office 365 activity.

+-  common_security: Get records from common security log.

 -  ti: Force get threat intelligence reports even for internal public IPs.